Rajpreet0404/Group-8-Weather-App/README.md

 # ⛅ Group 8 Weather App
-A weather application tailored for outdoor sports players, coaches, and trainers.
-Built using React for the frontend and Express.js for the backend, this app provides detailed weather insights to help users plan training and match sessions efficiently.
+A weather application tailored for outdoor sports players.
+Built using React for the frontend and Javascript for the backend, this app provides detailed weather insights to help users plan training and match sessions efficiently.

 # 🛠️ Features
 Real-time weather updates